 How to get from Lisbon to Cascais

-Although many travellers choose to stay in Lisbon and take day trips to nearby attractions like Cascais and Sintra you can also use Cascais as your base for exploring Sintra and beautiful Estoril Coast.
+Although many travellers choose to stay in Lisbon and take day trips to nearby attractions like Cascais and Sintra you can also use Cascais as your base for exploring Sintra and the beautiful Estoril Coast.

 Connected to Lisbon by the inexpensive and regular railway system, Cascais is only 30 minutes train ride away from Lisbon’s Cais do Sodre station which is linked to the green metro line.
 The train leaves approximately every 20 minutes, and a ticket should cost more than 3 euros.